Moment map flows and the Hecke correspondence for quivers

-\item The stability parameter $\alpha(Q, {\bf v})$ induces the same stability condition on $\mu_\C^{-1}(0)$ as Nakajima's stability condition for the framed quiver $(Q', {\bf v'}, {\bf w'})$ from \cite[Sec.
+\item Crawley-Boevey also shows that the stability parameter $\alpha(Q, {\bf v})$ induces the same stability condition on $\nu^{-1}(0)$ as Nakajima's stability condition for the framed quiver $(Q', {\bf v'}, {\bf w'})$ from \cite[Sec.
 3.ii]{Nakajima98}.
-To see this, note that the stability condition induced by $\alpha(Q, {\bf v})$ is that $(A, B) \in \mu_\C^{-1}(0)$ is $\alpha$-stable if and only if every subrepresentation has negative slope, which occurs if and only if every subrepresentation contains the vertex $\infty$.
+To see this, note that the stability condition induced by $\alpha(Q, {\bf v})$ is that $x \in \mu_\C^{-1}(0)$ is $\alpha$-stable if and only if every subrepresentation has negative slope, which occurs if and only if every subrepresentation contains the vertex $\infty$.
 This is equivalent to condition $(2)$ of \cite[Lemma 3.8]{Nakajima98}.

 \end{enumerate} \end{remark}